cscie114/csci-e-114-final-project-cre8ture/README.md

 Open your web browser and visit [https://brushandpoem.netlify.app/](https://brushandpoem.netlify.app/).

+## Step 1.5: Enter a unique username (experimental)

+In the first input enter a username.
+This is stored locally and is NOT secure.
+It just keeps a record of your poems.

 ## Step 2: Select a Poet

 Scroll down to the list menu at the bottom of the page.
 Here, you will see a list of artists.
 Click on one of the artists to view their content.